aoc81/eyesonrussia/README.md

 # About the script
 The intention of this repository is just to contribute with a small tool to produce an structured archive of the events that are happening and beeing verified by those organizations.
-For visualizations analysis, [Maphub](https://maphub.net) Eyes On Russia is a great resource, but data analysts might prefer to work directly with the data, or create a query to extract only certain events so I hope this script could be useful for some of you.
+For visualizations analysis, [Eyes On Russia](https://eyesonrussia.org) is a great resource, but data analysts might prefer to work directly with the data, or create a query to extract only certain events so I hope this script could be useful for some of you.

 ## About the author
-I'm a Senior Webint Analyst but with basic code skills so please feel free to clone this repository and improve it as much you want/need.
+I'm a Senior Webint Analyst with basic code skills so please feel free to clone this repository and improve it as much you want/need.
 Any contribution or suggestion would be more than welcome.